kristopolous/2019-november-novel/ch5.md

 In gift economies, this assumption is up for grabs, the original "owner" can define and have use-rights and may eventually request it returned.

-This leads us to property isn't a thing, it's a relationship among people about things.
-The insight is the human relationship and social arrangement has primacy.
-The property is a convention practiced about an physical object.
+This leads to the insight that property isn't a thing, it's a relationship among people about things.
+The human relationship and social arrangement has primacy and the object is a vehicle for it.
+Property is a set of conventions practiced with physical objects.
 In more traditional economies, there can be restrictions through copyrights, patents, and trademarks.
 Thus the notion of property is fundamentally a relationship.
+What can and cannot be property and the rights one can do on their property is also a function of relationships.

-So to is technology.
-Technology is a mechanism of relationships among people and their environment.
+Moving on to technology, technology is a mechanism of relationships among people and their environment.
 It's a physical or fictional (in the legal sense) device that has a describable mechanical nature.
-Technology may or may not involve a physical object but *it is not the object itself* in the same way that property is the relationship, technology is a mechanism.
+Technology may or may not involve a physical object but *it is not the object itself*.
+In the same way that property is the relationship, technology is a mechanism.

 To illustrate this, let's use a microscope.
 The microscope isn't The technology, it's just a part of it.
 Event if it's just one person using it, making an observation, there's still a fundamental relationship, that's the technology.
 The root word, relate, the parameters of interaction and knowledge, that's the core permutation of science made by the processes of things such as observations.